pocketpy/pocketpy/README.md

 <a href="https://deepwiki.com/pocketpy/pocketpy"><img src="https://deepwiki.com/badge.svg" alt="Ask DeepWiki"></a>
 </p>

-pocketpy is a portable Python 3.x interpreter, written in C11.
+Pocketpy is a portable Python 3.x interpreter, written in C11.
-It aims to be an alternative to Lua for game scripting, with elegant syntax, powerful features and competitive performance. pocketpy has no dependencies other than the C standard library, which can be easily integrated into your C/C++ project.
+It aims to be an alternative to Lua for game scripting, with elegant syntax, powerful features and competitive performance. pocketpy has no dependencies other than the C standard library, which can be easily integrated into C/C++ project.
-Developers are able to write Python bindings via C-API or pybind11 compatible interfaces.
+Developers can write Python bindings using the C-API or pybind11-compatible interfaces.

 Please see https://pocketpy.dev for details and try the following resources.
 + [Live Python Demo](https://pocketpy.dev/static/web/): Run Python code in your browser